koenighotze/koenighotze.github.io/_posts/2017-11-14-devoxx-recap.markdown

 ### Build, Deploy, Debug and Tune Serverless Microservices - Randall Hunt

-Rather disappointing talk an the basics of serverless with AWS lambda.
+Rather disappointing talk on the basics of serverless with AWS lambda.
 Based on the agenda, I would have expected more actual production insights.

 2/5